Disgraced Liberian Leader Stands Trial

 NPR's Ofeibea Quist-Arcton reports.

-Unidentified Woman: The statute, charges - Charles Ghankay Taylor with crimes against humanity and other serious violations of international humanitarian law.
+OFEIBEA QUIST: Unidentified Woman: The statute charges Charles Ghankay Taylor with crimes against humanity and other serious violations of international humanitarian law.

-Mr. CHARLES TAYLOR (Former President, Liberia): I did not and could not have committed these acts against the sister Republic of Sierra Leone.
-I think that this is an attempt to the continued to divide the rule of the people of Liberia and Sierra Leone.
+CHARLES TAYLOR: I did not and could not have committed these acts against the sister Republic of Sierra Leone.
+I think that this is an attempt to continue to divide and rule of the people of Liberia and Sierra Leone.
 And so most definitely, I am not guilty.

-QUIST-ARCTON: While he was still president of Liberia, Taylor was indicted for supporting, arming and training Revolutionary United Front - RUF - rebels, across the border in Sierra Leone.
-They were notorious for sowing terror in their wake, keeping young girls as sex slaves, and for the brutal mutilations of their victims during the Sierra Leone conflict in the 1990s.
-Taylor was said to have masterminded the rebels' movements, as well as using blood diamonds -as they're called - mined in Sierra Leone to fuel civil wars on both sides of the border.
+QUIST: While he was still president of Liberia, Taylor was indicted for supporting, arming and training Revolutionary United Front - RUF - rebels, across the border in Sierra Leone.
+They were notorious for sowing terror in their wake, keeping young girls as sex slaves, and for the brutal mutilation of their victims during the Sierra Leone conflict in the 1990s.
+Taylor was said to have masterminded the rebels' movements, as well as using blood diamonds - as they're called - mined in Sierra Leone to fuel civil wars on both sides of the border.
 The head of Taylor's legal support team in Liberia, John Richardson, backs his claim of innocence.

-Mr. JOHN RICHARDSON (Legal Defense Team of Charles Taylor): All of the other indictees of the RUF have on public record made it clear he was not in charge of them.
+JOHN RICHARDSON: All of the other indictees of the RUF have on public record made it clear he was not in charge of them.
 They were their own organization.
 So we wonder whether this is a legal matter or it's a political trial.

-Mr. STEPHEN RAPP (Chief Prosecutor, Special Court for Sierra Leone): It is absolutely necessary that justice be done, and be seen to be done in this case so at the end of the day, people can be confident in the justice of his verdict - the people of Sierra Leone, the people of the region, the people of the world.
+STEPHEN RAPP: It is absolutely necessary that justice be done, and be seen to be done in this case so at the end of the day, people can be confident in the justice of this verdict - the people of Sierra Leone, the people of the region, the people of the world.